Part of System Constraints

 But many system responses happen faster than conscious reflection.

-Input → old prediction → operating rule → activation → capacity → protection → behavior → feedback
+Input → meaning → operating rule → activation → resource allocation → capacity → protection → behavior → feedback

 Operating rules

-Many behaviors are driven by old operating rules.
+Many behaviors are guided by implicit operating rules.

 • I must stay in control.